How To Tell If Descalers Are Still Effective

 Example: if you have been testing your pH with a consistent pH reading below 3 and the solution abruptly rises, take additional readings to make sure this is a consistent pattern.
 If your pH has a consistent 5.5 reading or greater for multiple readings, your solution has become neutralized and you will need to add an additional product to complete your cleaning.
 If you have circulated for the recommended time duration, the pH did not go above 4 and you are not visually seeing any additional bubbling & foaming, your cleaning is complete.
 You can now start flushing your piece of equipment with clean water.

 A calcium carbonate spot test is performed by simply having a sample of your ScaleBreak® solution come in contact with a form of calcium carbonate.
-The calcium carbonate utilized can be a sample of the deposit you are cleaning, a calcium tablet or concrete.
+The calcium carbonate utilized can be a sample of the deposit you are cleaning, a calcium tablet, or concrete.
 When you add the calcium to your ScaleBreak® solution, if the product is active, it will bubble and foam.
-If you add the calcium tablet and visualize little reaction, your solution is neutralized.
-You can perform this test with new ScaleBreak® so you understand how fresh product will react vs depleted.
+If you add the calcium tablet and visualize a little reaction, your solution is neutralized.
+You can perform this test with fresh ScaleBreak® so you understand how the fresh products will react vs depleted.
 If your ScaleBreak® solution has lost its effectiveness, you will need to add fresh ScaleBreak to complete the cleaning.
 If your ScaleBreak® remained active during the recommended cleaning duration, you can perform a clean water flush.

 PLEASE NOTE: Deposits comprised primarily of rust (Fe2O3) can give false pH readings.
 The pH value will remain low, yet the solution will be inactive.
 In situations where rust prevalent, the following calcium spot test is recommended.